 This is a great way to add legitimacy to your organization as well.
 Being a chamber of commerce member could be the difference between a potential customer taking a chance on a new internet service provider or not.
 Proving you’re a part of your community is good.
 This can be important in rural markets.

-Proven WISP Marketing Tips: Tip 5 – Engage with the community
+WISP Marketing Tip 5: Engage with the Community

 Another way to connect with the local community is by targeting them directly.
 This can be done easily and in a straightforward manner.